yaaras/honeybee/prompts/list_misconfig.md

 // Format the output in JSON

-- Organize the information into a JSON structure that clearly associates each application with its respective misconfigurations.
+- Organize the information into a JSON structure.

 # OUTPUT